jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/05/2018-05-05-theory-of-biogenesis.md

 I heard Dr. Werner Gitt in his talk on Information that there is only one law in biology that we know about, and that is the Law of Biogenesis.
 (As I understand it, "law" and "theory" are synonymous in science.
 If I'm wrong, please say so in the comments. :smile:)

 Biogenesis even predates Einstein's theory of relativity (not that I know what relativity is :smile:).
 There are lots of evidences which show that biogenesis is true.
 And not one is yet shown to falsify it.
 Why name it an "hypothesis" instead of a "theory"?

+(NOTE: check again that experiment of life emerging from non-life)

 Ahhh!!!